underlay/styx/docs/QUERYING.md

 - 2nd Degree triples reference two distinct blank nodes, like `_:a <schema:knows> _:b .`
 - Z-Degree triples reference the same blank node twice, like `_:a <schema:funder> _:a .`

 Note that even though two variables might be distinct in a query, they may resolve to the same value.
-This is why the popular term ["subgraph isomorphism"](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem) is avoided here: strictly speaking, subgraph matching that allows this surjectivity is subgraph _epimorphism_.
+This is why the popular term ["subgraph isomorphism"](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem) is avoided here: strictly speaking, subgraph matching is only subgraph _homomorphism_.

 Given this categorization, notice that every degree (and therefore every triple) avails the following operations: